dotnet/fsharp/DEVGUIDE.md

 If you are just developing the core compiler and library then building ``FSharp.sln`` will be enough.

+If you do not have Visual Studio installed and want to simply build the compiler as a .NET Core application, use this:

+    Build.cmd -noVisualStudio

 ### Developing the F# Compiler (Linux/macOS)

 For Linux/Mac: